Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

 -   theFoodLibrary was tested by friends and family to obtain User feedback, improve User Experience and detect any potencial issues.

 ### Known Bugs

--   On Microsoft Edge the "hr" tag (representing the thin green line on the home page) appears positioned to the left of the screen.
 -   Some of the images on the recipe cards get resized to the wrong height and width on screens with a resolution between small and large.

 ## Deployment